Human rights and duties

 A publication discriminates if it is likely to expose a person or group to hatred or contempt.

-This means that a reasonable person, aware of the context and circumstances surrounding the publication, would view it as likely to expose a person or group to hatred or contempt on the basis of a personal characteristic.
+This means that a reasonable person, aware of the context and circumstances surrounding the publication, would view it as likely to expose a person or group to hatred or contempt based on a personal characteristic.

 Generally, only extreme and egregious statements are prohibited.
 Hatred or contempt refers to extreme signs of emotion of “detestation” and “vilification”.